sqqrew/GooglePlus/README.md

-Simple connection to the Google+ Service
+Connection to the Google+ Service. example.